Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Eurocity, Intercity and Trenitalia Eurocity classes from Reutte in Tirol to Milan
+What Eurocity, Intercity and Trenitalia Eurocity classes are there from Reutte in Tirol to Milan?

 Compare the different travel classes offered by Eurocity, Intercity and Trenitalia Eurocity when travelling from Reutte in Tirol to Milan.

-Onboard services on Eurocity, Intercity and Trenitalia Eurocity
+What are the onboard services on Eurocity, Intercity and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Reutte in Tirol to Milan.